miallo/nuggit/README.md

 # Developing

-If you want to work on this, <./architecture.md> gives a short introduction on how this project is structured.
+If you want to work on this, [architecture](./architecture.md) contains a short introduction on how this project is structured.

+The main implementation is found in [`./build.sh`](./build.sh).
+Under `src/` there are many of the text snippets / hooks that are used in build.sh.

 ## testing